 All students studying abroad on Affiliate programs are required to attend one of the Pre-Departure Orientation (PDO) sessions mentioned below.
 (Students on Wake Forest-administered programs will have separate meetings with their resident professors.)

-PDO dates for students on Fall 2016 Affiliate programs are as follows:
+PDO dates for students on Spring 2018 Affiliate programs are as follows:

 Supplemental Sessions for Affiliate Programs

 In addition to attending the Pre-Departure Orientation presented by the Center for Global Programs and Studies, you are invited to attend a program specific orientation meeting offered by representatives from the Affiliate Programs listed below.
-These sessions will provide you with an excellent opportunity to learn more about your specific location, program logistics, course registration, etc. Save the date on your calendar and you will receive email reminders through WakeAbroad.
+These sessions will provide you with an excellent opportunity to learn more about your specific location, program logistics, course registration, etc. Please see announcements and events for all upcoming events and orientations.

 Wake Forest University and the Center for Global Programs and Studies are committed to the safety of our students abroad.
 Active steps have been taken to provide students with a healthy and safe abroad experience.